Charts are dashboard items that are used to visualize data on a dashboard, for example a process graph, a bar chart or a cross analysis table.

 A chart usually contains information about a specific part of the process, e.g. case information or event information.
 A dashboard can contain multiple charts.
 See illustration below.

 Charts can have different lay-outs so that various aspects of the process can be shown.
-For example in the Process - Process dashboard.
+For example in the Process - Process dashboard in AppOne.
 See illustration below.

 The left side contains one chart, the process graph.
-On the right side three tabs are available that each contain different charts.
+On the right side, three tabs are available that each contains different charts.

 If you select a different attribute in the attribute selector, the data in the dashboard changes.
 You can add more attributes to the attribute selector to group the dashboard by multiple attributes.